 Charged with a felony and worried you’re railroaded for a conviction?
 It doesn’t always have to be that way- if you qualify for another option, as one of our clients discovered to his surprise and enormous relief.
-Our client – we’ll call him Paul to protect his identity because there won't be a public record of his charges – got charged with 3 serious felonies.
+Our client – we’ll call him Paul to protect his identity because there won't be a public record of his charges – got charged with 3 serious drug and weapons felonies in Spartanburg.
 Two related to drug distribution and the other for an illegal handgun.

 Paul, a bright young man who excelled in school, came to us terrified his life was ruined.